thecodingmachine/kickoff-docker-php/docs/mouf_framework.md

 Then run `make kickoff`.

+Once everything has been installed and you're sure that your apache container is running (`make tail`), use `make composer cmd=install` in order to install PHP dependencies.

-Once everything has been installed, open your favorite web browser, copy / paste http://dev.yourproject.com/vendor/mouf/mouf/ and create the user you will use to connect to Mouf UI.
+Good :smiley:?
+Now open your favorite web browser, copy / paste http://dev.yourproject.com/vendor/mouf/mouf/ and create the user you will use to connect to Mouf UI.

 If you connect to Mouf UI, you should see the following: